Machine Learning with Multitype Protected Attributes: Intersectional Fairness through Regularisation: Model performance metrics and calibration

 \subsubsection{Mean-based metrics}

 To measure demographic disparities across subgroups, \citet{lindholm2024sensitivity} introduced the \textit{demographic unfairness metric} (UF), defined as:

 Intuitively, $UF(\hat{\mathbf{Y}})$ quantifies the variation in prediction means across protected subgroups.
-A value of $UF(\hat{\mathbf{Y}}) = 0$ indicates identical subgroup means, while $UF(\hat{\mathbf{Y}}) = 1$ implies that predictions differ only across subgroups defined by the protected attributes and are constant within each subgroup.
+A value of $UF(\hat{\mathbf{Y}}) = 0$ indicates identical subgroup means, while $UF(\hat{\mathbf{Y}}) = 1$ implies that predictions are constant within every protected subgroup and all variability is between subgroups.
 In particular, $UF(\hat{\mathbf{Y}}) = 0$ when demographic parity holds (as defined in Equation \eqref{dp:dist}), but the converse does not necessarily hold.